-In the third interview in our COP26 Conversation Series postgraduate research student David McKeown, talks to CEO of ClientEarth and honorary professor James Thornton about biodiversity – critters, compost and ‘wholism’ – exploring how human rights law can protect those best positioned to be the stewards of nature.
+In the third interview in our COP26 Conversation Series postgraduate research student David McKeown, talks to CEO of ClientEarth and honorary professor James Thornton about biodiversity – critters, compost and ‘wholism’, exploring how human rights law can protect those best positioned to be the stewards of nature.

 David: In the UK ClientEarth is very known for its work with climate action, but alongside this, your work is also concerned with protecting forests and defending habitats.
+What do you perceive as the main threats for biodiversity?

-One is climate change.
+James: One is climate change.
 If you’re going to protect biodiversity, you have to stop climate change.
 There are a lot of good reasons to stop climate change, and that’s one of them, if you want to protect life and the diversity of life.
 Another is the human use of land.
 Agriculture is one of the largest impacts, in Europe, for example, it’s the number one thing that is having an impact on biodiversity and creating biodiversity loss.

 The conversion of land and then the use of pesticides and herbicides – that’s an enormous global problem.
 Agriculture, and then deforestation.
 Deforestation sometimes involves agriculture – in Brazil, for example, you have large areas of forest and the drier forests the cerada, but also the wetter forests, that have been and are being cut down in order to grow soybeans.